 ePOD is eco-friendly since it removes the need to use paperwork to record each delivery confirmation.
 When you stop using paper, you are also removing the possibility of human error from either your customer or your delivery driver.

-At Track-POD we have three specific ways that you can achieve proof of delivery using ePOD technology.
+At Track-POD, we have three specific ways that you can achieve proof of delivery using ePOD technology.
 So, if you want to transform the way you deliver goods, it’s time to take advantage of QR and barcode scanner apps.
-Each workflow has been specially designed to save your business time and money, so let’s take a look at our three innovative Track-POD processes.
+Each workflow has been specially designed to save your business time and money, so let’s look at our three innovative Track-POD processes.

-1: Load Check & Delivery Confirmation With QR Scanner
+1: Load Check & Proof of Delivery With QR Scanner

 This first process involves three distinct steps.

 The delivery driver will start their route and pass the load check to confirm that they have loaded the order(s).
 If your packages have not been loaded, the driver can alert you and assign the rejected status.
 The driver will then use a QR scanner or barcode scanner app to track the packages that have been loaded.
 This makes it easy to track when your order has been picked up and out for delivery.